Instructional design: Arcs model

 has devoted his career to researching and understanding motivation in instructional systems.
 These decades of work constitute a major contribution to the instructional design field.
 First, by applying motivation theories systematically to design theory.
 Second, in developing a unique problem-solving process he calls the ARCS model.

 MOM

 Although Keller's ARCS model currently dominates instructional design with respect to learner motivation, in 2006 Hardré and Miller proposed a need for a new design model that includes current research in human motivation, a comprehensive treatment of motivation, integrates various fields of psychology and provides designers the flexibility to be applied to a myriad of situations.

 Hardré proposes an alternate model for designers called the Motivating Opportunities Model or MOM.
 Hardré's model incorporates cognitive, needs, and affective theories as well as social elements of learning to address learner motivation.
 MOM has seven key components spelling the acronym 'SUCCESS' – Situational, Utilization, Competence, Content, Emotional, Social, and Systemic.

 Other

-Other useful instructional design models include: the Smith/Ragan Model, the Morrison/Ross/Kemp Model, the OAR Model of instructional design in higher education, SAM (the Successive Approximation Model), as well as, Wiggins' theory of backward design.
+Other useful instructional design models include: the Smith/Ragan Model, the Morrison/Ross/Kemp Model, the OAR Model of instructional design in higher education, the Gerlach and Ely model, the Knirk & Gustafson model, SAM (the Successive Approximation Model), and Wiggins' theory of backward design.